daerese/Google-Chrome-Clone/README.md

 <h2>This is a clone of the Google Chrome New Tab Page</h2>

 <h3>Description</h3>
-It's a very simple redesign of the new tab page without much functionality yet.
-I will be periodically adding more features and improving this site.
-This was made purely for the purposes of practice and testing myself.
+This is a clone of the google new tab page.
+This was made purely for the purposes of practice.

 <h3>Features</h3>
 <h4>Customize Chrome Modal</h4>